Trackage/traipse/README.md

 coverage](https://codecov.io/gh/Trackage/triplib/branch/master/graph/badge.svg)](https://codecov.io/gh/Trackage/triplib?branch=master)
 <!-- badges: end -->

-The goal of triplib is to provide shared tools for tracking data.
+The goal of traipse is to provide shared tools for tracking data.

 There is a huge fragmentation of tools and approaches in R for tracking, see the Spatio-Temporal Task View section for examples.